mdio49/mcpy/README.md

-mcpy is a lightweight Python templating engine for Minecraft functions.
+mcpy is a lightweight Python template engine for Minecraft functions.
 It allows the insertion of Python snippets into Minecraft function files which can be parsed separately to produce working function files for Minecraft.

 # Getting Started
 Download the repository and place the 'mcpy' folder into your world directory.
 To compile .mcpy files, run the following Python script.